kinsamanka/docker-qemu-chroot/README.md

 ## docker-qemu-chroot
-QEMU User Emulation Docker Container
+QEMU Armhf User Emulation Docker Container

 This is an implementation of QEMU User emulation on a Docker container using [proot](http://proot.me).